 NY.NY.CU.Butl.L.465 (transcription)

-Epitaph for Melie erected by her parents -
+epitaph for Melie erected by her parents -

-NY.NY.CU.Butl.L.468 (bib_only)
+NY.NY.CU.Butl.L.468 (transcription)

 NY.NY.CU.Butl.L.469 (transcription)